nicktobey/nicktobey.github.io/update-1.md

 But this method has drawbacks, related to the process of creating a new game state from the existing one:

-- Creating a new game state from an old one can require knowledge of how the game state is structured, and this isn’t necessarily trivial.
+- Creating a new game state from an old one can require knowledge of how the game state is structured, and this isnÂ’t necessarily trivial.

 - If a new game state object is created every time an option would change it, this can lead to lots of unnecessary object creations and destructions, a performance penalty that scales with the complexity of the game state.
-It could be equally foolish to focus on optimizing something that hasn’t been proven to be a problem yet, so this penalty is something to keep in mind, but is not outright a reason to dismiss this approach.
+It could be equally foolish to focus on optimizing something that hasnÂ’t been proven to be a problem yet, so this penalty is something to keep in mind, but is not outright a reason to dismiss this approach.

 These two drawbacks are wholly dependant on how the game state object is represented internally.
 If we can devise a representation that can easily be instantiated from an old game state and an applied Option, without adding restrictions or complications to the process of creating a rules file, then the drawbacks are inconsequential, and it becomes better to take the functional programming approach.

 One option comes from recognizing that any game state is created by sequential **effects** to an initial game state, where an effect is the outcome of executing an option.
-It’s possible for us to represent the game state as this list of effects.
+ItÂ’s possible for us to represent the game state as this list of effects.
 If the list is a linked list, we can append new effects to the front of the list, creating the new game state in constant time.

 But now, every time we want to read a value from the game state, we must iterate through the list until we find the relevant bit of information.
 We could potentially overcome this by caching read values at the front of the list so that the next read won't take as long.
 But for right now, we won't worry about this.
 Until we have a finalized model for how game state will be internally represented, we don't need to worry about optimizing our approach.
 Knowing that the approach works will be enough for now.

-With all this research and planning behind us, let’s start writing code.
+With all this research and planning behind us, letÂ’s start writing code.
 We need to nail down an API to be used by the rules file to convey the rules for a game to the game engine.
-The best way to create a sensible and predictable API is to create a use case first: let’s create a prototype rules file and see how we would instinctively want to express the rules for a simple game like Tic Tac Toe.
+The best way to create a sensible and predictable API is to create a use case first: letÂ’s create a prototype rules file and see how we would instinctively want to express the rules for a simple game like Tic Tac Toe.
 (The rules file is currently a coffeescript script that is loaded and executed in a special environment.
 The major downside is that this requires that the rules file be trusted, so this is by no means a final solution.)

-What’s the most important part of a game?
+WhatÂ’s the most important part of a game?
 The players.
-So let’s tell the engine about the players.
+So letÂ’s tell the engine about the players.

 ```
-X = new Player(“X”)
+X = new Player(Â“XÂ”)
-O = new Player(“O”)
+O = new Player(Â“OÂ”)
 ```

 The string parameters are ids that we can use to reference the players later, since the variables X and O will only exist in this local scope.